RGB-Tools/RGB-Documentation/state-transitions.md

-# State Transitions
+# RGB Contract Operations

 Before addressing the technical implementation of **states** and their related data structure, it is important to recall that the **ordered sequence of seal definition and the following seal closure**  is meant to provide the ability to implement properly the most important operation of the client-side validated domain: **State Transition**.
-In the following paragraphs, after a brief introduction to **smart contracts** and **state**  we will devote our attention to the mechanism behind **State Transitions** from the the Client-side perspective and the related *point of contacts* which tether such operation with the Bitcoin Blockchain commitments discussed in the [Client-side Validation with Bitcoin](csv-w-btc.md) section.
+In the following paragraphs, after a brief introduction to **smart contracts** and **states**  we will devote our attention to the mechanism behind **Contract Operations** from the the Client-side perspective and the related *point of contacts* which tether such operation with the Bitcoin Blockchain commitments discussed in the [Client-side Validation with Bitcoin](csv-w-btc.md) section.

 ## Introduction to Smart Contracts and their States